-Table 2: Number of teachers in STVE by age group and gender, 2005/2006
+Table 2: Number of teachers in STVE by age group and gender, 2006/2007

 Age group Men Women Total

-<25 0 3 3
+<25 0 0 0

-25-34 42 67 109

-35-44 143 45 188

-45-54 223 77 300

-55-64 115 21 136
+25-34 41 75 116

+35-44 132 47 179

+45-54 239 78 317

+55-64 113 25 138

-Total 525 213 738
+Total 525 225 750

-Source: Statistical Service of Cyprus, Statistics of Education 2005/2006
+Source: Statistical Service of Cyprus

-Table 3: Number of teachers in public tertiary level VET institutions by age group and gender, 2005/2006
+Table 3: Number of teachers in public tertiary level VET institutions by age group and gender, 2006/2007

 Age group Men Women Total

 <25 0 0 0

-25-34 15 20 35
+25-34 14 15 29

-35-44 42 36 78

-45-54 64 22 86
+35-44 46 23 69

+45-54 55 21 76

-55-64 29 10 39
+55-64 21 8 29

-Total 150 88 238
+Not stated 0 4 4

+Total 136 71 207

-Source: Statistical Service of Cyprus, Statistics of Education 2005/2006
+Source: Statistical Service of Cyprus

-060201 - Pre-service training for IVET teachers
+60201 Pre-service training for IVET teachers

 Pedagogical training is not usually included in degree courses.
 Therefore, candidate teachers of Secondary Technical and Vocational Education, STVE (Defterovathmia Techniki kai Epangelmatiki Ekpaidefsi, DTEE) either teaching general education subjects or technological and/or workshop practice subjects, must attend an initial training course.
-This course is the Pre-service Training Programme, PTP (Programma Proypiresiakis Katartisis), which must be completed either before they are employed or before their appointment is confirmed.
+This course is the Pre-service Training Programme, PTP (Programma Katartisis), which must be completed either before they are employed or before their appointment is confirmed.
 Initial teacher training was made compulsory in 2000 for all new appointees to the public secondary education system.
 Before 2000 pre-service training was not a requirement for the employment of IVET teachers in the public upper STVE.
 Therefore, in-service continuing training was the only training available but even that was only voluntary.

-The programme spans 26 weeks and lasts for 7 months.
+The programme lasts for eight months.
 Candidate teachers are required to attend a series of pedagogical lessons, participate in the prescribed and specified teaching practice and succeed in the systematic evaluation.

-All participants in the PTP who attend sessions of the programme during working hours receive a monthly allowance, which can differ slightly from person to person, depending on the distance the trainees have to travel in order to participate in the PTP.
+All participants in the PTP who attend sessions of the programme during working hours receive a monthly allowance of about $\leq 1.025$ for the eight month duration of the programme.
 Trainees opting to attend the afternoon classes of the programme receive no allowance.

 The general performance of the trainees is assessed through both written examinations and project assignments.
 Upon successful completion of the programme, participants are issued with a certificate of attendance.
-The evaluation incorporates a final written examination, coursework in the form of papers and projects and the appraisal of the trainees' performance during their practical training at school.
+The evaluation incorporates a final written examination in two courses, coursework in the form of papers and projects and the appraisal of the trainees' performance during their practical training at school.